mendix/docs/content/en/docs/refguide/version-control/version-control-troubleshooting/repository-size.md

 #### MPRv2 Format

-Mendix 10.18 introduced a new version of the *.mpr* format: MPRv2.
+Mendix will introduce a new version of the *.mpr* format: MPRv2.
 The key difference is that all documents, such as microflows, will no longer be stored as part of the *.mpr* file but as separate files in the *mprcontents* directory.
 The *.mpr* file will function as an index file pointing to all the different files on disk.

 This means that when you change one document, for example a page, that only the small file representing that page will change on disk.
 This allows Git to calculate an efficient delta, which results in a more appropriate repository growth.
 Functionally there will be no differences between the split (v2) or the combined (v1) format inside Studio Pro.